daurnimator/lua-http/doc/index.md

 ### `server:step(timeout)` <!-- --> {#http.server:step}

-Services zero or one response/request.
-This function can be used for fine control over the response processing.
-However, [*server:loop()*](#http.server:loop) is the recommended way to run the server for most applications.
+Step once through server's main loop: any waiting clients will be `accept()`-ed, any pending streams will start getting processed, and each `onstream` handler will get be run at most once.
+This method will block for *up to* `timeout` seconds.
 Returns `nil`, an error and an error message on failure.

+This can be used for integration with external main loops.

 ### `server:loop(timeout)` <!-- --> {#http.server:loop}